PROJECT VISION

 The $2.5 billion transformation of the Eagle Street Pier and Waterfront Place precinct into Brisbane’s premium business destination received development approval from Brisbane City Council in 2020 and is currently under construction.
 Dexus’s commitment to a significant investment in public infrastructure and open space aligns with the council’s Rivers’ Edge Strategy.

-Dexus acknowledge the Traditional Custodians of the Waterfront Brisbane land, the Turrbal people, and pays respect to their Elders past, present and future.
+Dexus acknowledges the Traditional Custodians of the Waterfront Brisbane land, the Turrbal people, and pays respect to their Elders past, present and future.

 Waterfront Brisbane will include: